Storm damage repair vs

 1. 1

-Carefully inspect your roof for any visible signs of damage, such as missing or damaged shingles, leaks, or structural issues.
-This can help you determine if you need to call a professional for storm damage repair.
+Carefully inspect your roof for any visible damage like missing or cracked shingles, leaks, or debris.
+This will help you determine if you need to call a professional for storm damage repair.

 2. 2